-This year, the Melbourne Cup or the race that stops a nation, as is locally known, will be on November 5 and as it draws near, the question of whether the Australian Taxation Office (ATO) considers gambling winnings taxable often crop up.
+Every year, the Melbourne Cup or the race that stops a nation, as is locally known, the question of whether the Australian Taxation Office (ATO) considers gambling winnings taxable often crop up.

-With a total prize pool of 8 million dollars, the Melbourne Cup 2019 is expected to draw a big crowd of spectators and gamblers alike.
+The Melbourne Cup is always expected to draw a big crowd of spectators and gamblers alike.
 Australia has the highest rate of gamblers in the world with 80% of its adult population engage in gambling.

 Are Gambling Winnings Taxable?